- what we did:

-- We designed and built the customer-centric B2B dashboard through which a Unidesq customer manages their campaigns, account and subscription.
+- Customer discovery with the client, then designed and built the customer-centric B2B dashboard through which a Unidesq customer manages their campaigns, account and subscription.

 - We built a unique UI that sets Unidesq apart from their competition.

 What the client says

 We are really happy with the experience design and front-end implementation.
 The new dashboard has been launched to our client base and so far we have received very good feedback.Christian Ulitzka, Chief Executive Officer @ unidesq.com